 In addition, a prior law that still controls, Assembly Bill 38 ("AB 38"), created certain disclosure and vegetation management (defensible space) obligations for property subject to AB 38 that is located in a High or a Very High FHSZ as identified by the Director, or as required by a local vegetation management ordinance.
-The recently released SB 63 maps extend the area subject to AB 38 by adding a

-High FHSZ in the LRA-in addition to the Very High FHSZ that already may exist.
+The recently released SB 63 maps extend the area subject to AB 38 by adding a High FHSZ in the LRA-in addition to the Very High FHSZ that already may exist.
 Therefore, disclosure of a High or a Very High FHSZ in the LRA is now required under AB 38.
 This Report provides that disclosure, if applicable, in the Property Disclosure Summary, in the "Fire Hazard Severity Zone (AB 38)" determination.

 A local agency may, at its discretion, include areas within the jurisdiction of the local agency, not identified as Very High Fire Hazard Severity Zones by the State Fire Marshal, as Very High Fire Hazard Severity Zones.
 Likewise, a local agency may include areas not identified as Moderate and High Fire Hazard Severity Zones by the State Fire Marshal, as Moderate and High Fire Hazard Severity Zones, respectively.
-Where a local agency has designated, by ordinance, such an expanded FHSZ, this Report will provide that disclosure in the Property Disclosure Summary, in the "Fire Hazard Severity Zone pursuant to Gov. Code §51179."
+Where a local agency has designated, by ordinance, such an expanded FHSZ, this Report will include that disclosure in the "Very High Fire Severity" disclosure in the Property Disclosure Summary, or in a separate disclosure of the "Fire Hazard Severity Zone pursuant to Gov. Code §51179."
 Please note that any mapped FHSZ boundary modifications submitted by the local agency to CAL FIRE may not be reflected in CAL FIRE data and will have to be obtained from the local agency directly.